b-lukaszuk/BS_wJ_eng/contents/caesar.md

 sco(s)
 ```

-Notice, that we two different versions (aka methods) of `code` function.
-Julia
+Notice, that we defined two different versions (aka methods) of `code`
-will choose the right one during invocation based on the type of the arguments.
+function.
+Julia will choose the right one during the invocation based on the
+type of the arguments.

 Time for a test.